lfjover/danielfrg.github.io/_source/_posts/2013/1/2013-1-31-new-blog-using-jekyll-and-ipython.md

 hero_image: /img/blog/2013/1/writting.jpg
 ---

-Recently I restart my blog by moving from wordpress.com to github pages the reson is than about two weeks ago I found a blog on a github page using [octopress](http://octopress.org/) ([jekyll](https://github.com/mojombo/jekyll)) and after reading 20 minutes I immediately wanted to use it and decite to switch.
+Recently I restart my blog by moving from wordpress.com to github pages the reason is than about two weeks ago I found a blog on a github page using [octopress](http://octopress.org/) ([jekyll](https://github.com/mojombo/jekyll)) and after reading 20 minutes I immediately wanted to use it and decide to switch.
 Wordpress is a good piece of software but wordpress.com is not, my complaints are.

 * Is not fast enough
 * Can't have custom analytics and the wordpress analytics sucks.